Mesklin: Setting

-Clement's stories about Mesklin were the first set on a planet outside the Solar System believed (then) to actually exist.
+Clement's stories about Mesklin were the first to be set on a planet outside the Solar System believed (then) to actually exist.
 Stephen L. Gillett, writing in The Greenwood Encyclopedia of Science Fiction and Fantasy (2005), described Mesklin as the prototypical example of an alien world vastly dissimilar to Earth.
 John J. Pierce, writing in 1987, commented that it far surpassed the exotic settings imagined in works like Stanley G. Weinbaum's "Parasite Planet" (1935) and E. E. Smith's Lensman series in terms of its alienness.
 In Mission of Gravity, the peculiar properties of the planet Mesklin—its high gravity, short day, unusual chemical environment, and so on—are revealed indirectly rather than being explained outright; Neil Barron and Paul A. Carter viewed this as one of the novel's strengths, while Westfahl instead considered it a shortcoming.
 Westfahl noted that while Clement's "Whirligig World" outlines the creation of the fictional location in detail, it does not discuss the decision to set a story on the world or the process of creating that story.
 Clement stated that the story came after the setting and the lifeforms that could plausibly inhabit it had already been invented; Westfahl considered this to be a half-truth, reasoning that the purpose behind the lower and thus human-tolerable gravity at the equator and the presence of a chemical environment conducive to life was evidently to facilitate an encounter between humans and aliens and that this basic story idea must thus have been present from the outset even if the details were worked out later.
+Kingsley Amis, writing in 1960, commented that Clement and other science fiction writers likely engage in this type of worldbuilding primarily as a creative exercise in its own right, rather than as a means to an end in service of telling interesting stories.